-- Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (HM Government, July 2018) - Keeping Children Safe in Education (HM Government, September 2020) - Mandatory Reporting of FGM procedural information (HM Government, November 2016) - Multi-Agency Information Sharing Protocol (Surrey County Council, 2014) - Multi agency statutory guidance for dealing with forced marriage (HM Government, June 2014) - Multi-agency statutory guidance on female genital mutilation (HM Government, April 2016) - New Surrey Safeguarding Children Arrangements (from September 2019) (Surrey Statutory Partners) - Pathways to harm, pathways to protection: triennial analysis of SCRs 2011 to 2014 (HM Government 2016) - Prevent duty: Departmental advice for schools and childcare providers (June 2015) - Preventing and tackling bullying: Advice for headteachers, staff and governing bodies (HM Govt, July 2017) - Preventing youth violence and gang involvement: Practical advice for schools and colleges (HM Government, March 2015) - Procedures Manual (Surrey Safeguarding Children Partnership, online from May 2016, regularly updated) - Process for reporting and managing allegations against individuals who work or volunteer with children in Surrey (Surrey Safeguarding Children Board (leaflet) March 2014) - Promoting fundamental British values as part of SMSC in schools: Departmental advice for maintained schools (HM Government, November 2014) - Protecting children and young people: The responsibilities of all doctors (GMC July 2012, updated May 2018) - Regulated Activity in relation to Children: scope (Factual note by HM Government, June 2012) - Research on the use of Part 4 of Keeping Children Safe In Education guidance (February 2020) - Revised Prevent duty guidance for England and Wales: Guidance for specified authorities in England and Wales on the duty in the Counter-Terrorism and Security Act 2015 to have due regard to the need to prevent people from being drawn into terrorism (HM Government, revised July 2015) - Safe use of changing facilities (Child Protection in Sport Unit/NSPCC, September 2018) - Supporting children and young people who are bullied: advice for schools (HM Government, March 2014) - Searching, screening and confiscation: advice for headteachers, school staff and governing bodies (HM Government, January 2018) - Sexting in schools and colleges: responding to incidents and safeguarding young people (UK Council for Child Internet Safety (n.d., revised version January 2017) - Sexual communication with a child: implementation of s.67 of the Serious Crime Act 2015 (Circular 2017/01, HM Government, April 2017) - Sexual Offences Act 2003 - Sexual violence and sexual harassment between children in schools and colleges: Advice for governing bodies, proprietors, headteachers, principals, senior leadership teams and designated safeguarding leads (HM Government, May 2018) - Teacher misconduct: the prohibition of teachers.
+- Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (HM Government, July 2018) - Keeping Children Safe in Education (HM Government, September 2021) - Mandatory Reporting of FGM procedural information (HM Government, November 2016) - Multi-Agency Information Sharing Protocol (Surrey County Council, 2014) - Multi agency statutory guidance for dealing with forced marriage (HM Government, June 2014) - Multi-agency statutory guidance on female genital mutilation (HM Government, April 2016) - New Surrey Safeguarding Children Arrangements (from September 2019) (Surrey Statutory Partners) - Pathways to harm, pathways to protection: triennial analysis of SCRs 2011 to 2014 (HM Government 2016) - Prevent duty: Departmental advice for schools and childcare providers (June 2015) - Preventing and tackling bullying: Advice for headteachers, staff and governing bodies (HM Govt, July 2017) - Preventing youth violence and gang involvement: Practical advice for schools and colleges (HM Government, March 2015) - Procedures Manual (Surrey Safeguarding Children Partnership, online from May 2016, regularly updated) - Process for reporting and managing allegations against individuals who work or volunteer with children in Surrey (Surrey Safeguarding Children Board (leaflet) March 2014) - Promoting fundamental British values as part of SMSC in schools: Departmental advice for maintained schools (HM Government, November 2014) - Protecting children and young people: The responsibilities of all doctors (GMC July 2012, updated May 2018) - Regulated Activity in relation to Children: scope (Factual note by HM Government, June 2012) - Research on the use of Part 4 of Keeping Children Safe In Education guidance (February 2020) - Revised Prevent duty guidance for England and Wales: Guidance for specified authorities in England and Wales on the duty in the Counter-Terrorism and Security Act 2015 to have due regard to the need to prevent people from being drawn into terrorism (HM Government, revised July 2015, updated April 2019) - Safe use of changing facilities (Child Protection in Sport Unit/NSPCC, September 2018) - Supporting children and young people who are bullied: advice for schools (HM Government, March 2014) - Searching, screening and confiscation: advice for headteachers, school staff and governing bodies (HM Government, January 2018) - Sexual communication with a child: implementation of s.67 of the Serious Crime Act 2015 (Circular 2017/01, HM Government, April 2017) - Sexual Offences Act 2003 - Sexual violence and sexual harassment between children in schools and colleges: Advice for governing bodies, proprietors, headteachers, principals, senior leadership teams and designated safeguarding leads (HM Government, May 2018) - Sharing nudes and semi-nudes: Advice for education settings [on] responding to incidents and safeguarding children and young people (UK Council for Internet Safety (December 2020) - Teacher misconduct: the prohibition of teachers.
 Advice on factors relating to decisions leading to the prohibition of teachers from the teaching profession (Teaching Regulation Agency, October 2018) - Teachers' Standards (HM Government, 2011 et seq.) - Teaching online safety in school: Guidance supporting schools to teach their pupils how to stay safe online, within new and existing school subjects (June 2019) - What is peer-on-peer abuse?
 (Carlene Firmin and George Curtis: MsUnderstood Partnership, 2015) - What to do if you're worried a child is being abused: advice for practitioners (March 2015) - When to Call the Police: Guidance for Schools and Colleges (National Police Chiefs' Council, n.d. but 2020) - Working Together to Safeguard Children (HM Government, July 2018)